 Bloody Sunday: Prices of essential goods rose so quickly by 1904 that the real wages declined by 20%.
 During this time, four members of the Putilov Iron Works were dismissed.
 Action was called for.
 Over 110,000 workers in St. Petersburg went on strike demanding a reduction in working hours and increase in wages.
-The procession was led by Father Gapon.
 This procession was attacked by the police and Cossacks.
 Over 100 workers were killed.
 Strikes took place as a reaction.
 People demanded a constituent assembly.